Monologue: Why We Need Tech Criticism More Than Ever

 Now, a few of the most consistent critiques in my work are mostly around my tone.

-I'm a hater, I'm a cynic, I'm a skeptic, I'm too emotional, I've gone overboard, the local townspeople should throw tomatoes at me, I should be treated in the way of shrek and exiled from society, things like that.
+I'm a hater, I'm a cynic, I'm a sceptic, I'm too emotional, I've gone overboard, the local townspeople should throw tomatoes at me, I should be treated in the way of shrek and exiled from society, things like that.

+Basically, that giving a shit is invalidating when it comes to criticizing something.
 And I find that putrid, by the way, but it's how things are.

 And I kind of get it.

-Most financial tech criticism is expected to be dry and clinical, and any emotional content should be positive or at the very least optimistic.
+Most financial tech criticism is expected to be dry and clinical, and any emotional content should be positive, or at the very least, optimistic.

 And I do not believe this tone is sufficient for the seriousness of the matters at hand.